alyersin/alyersin/README.md

 I’m a passionate web developer who loves building fast and engaging web applications.
 I’m always working on improving my skills, learning new technologies, solving tricky problems, and taking on challenges that help me grow as a developer.
 </p>

-📍 I'm based in Constanta, Romania
+• &nbsp;&nbsp;&nbsp; 📍 I'm based in Constanța, Romania

-📧 You can contact me at alyersin@yahoo.com
+• &nbsp;&nbsp;&nbsp; 📧 You can contact me at alyersin@yahoo.com